JermellB/restagraph/docs/Demo_session.md

       "createddate": 3851667010,
       "original_uid": "Lana W",
       "displayname": "Lana Wachowski",
-      "updateddate": 3851667136
+      "lastmodified": 3851667136
     }

-Now there's also an `updateddate` timestamp, so you can see when a resource was last changed, separately from when it was created.
+Now there's also an `lastmodified` timestamp, so you can see when a resource was last changed, separately from when it was created.

 Add a movie she directed.
 I've stuck with Neo4j's convention of using the singular for node-labels when naming resourcetypes, so this is a "Movie" resource: